cchitsiang/awesome-stars/topics.md

 - [toeverything/AFFiNE](https://github.com/toeverything/AFFiNE) - There can be more than Notion and Miro.
 AFFiNE is a next-gen knowledge base that brings planning, sorting and creating all together.
 Privacy first, open-source, customizable and ready to use.
 - [rust-unofficial/awesome-rust](https://github.com/rust-unofficial/awesome-rust) - A curated list of Rust code and resources.
 - [alibaba/GaiaX](https://github.com/alibaba/GaiaX) - 动态模板引擎是一套轻量化、跨平台、高性能的纯原生移动端卡片渲染动态化解决方案
 - [postgresml/postgresml](https://github.com/postgresml/postgresml) - PostgresML is an AI application database.
-You can use open source models from Huggingface, or train your own, to create and index LLM embeddings, generate text, or make online predictions using only S
+Use open source models from Huggingface, or train your own, to create and index LLM embeddings, generate text, or make online predictions using only SQL.
 - [Qovery/Replibyte](https://github.com/Qovery/Replibyte) - Seed your development database with real data ⚡️
+- [spacedriveapp/spacedrive](https://github.com/spacedriveapp/spacedrive) - Spacedrive is an open source cross-platform file explorer, powered by a virtual distributed filesystem written in Rust.
 - [ekzhang/bore](https://github.com/ekzhang/bore) - 🕳 bore is a simple CLI tool for making tunnels to localhost
 - [risingwavelabs/risingwave](https://github.com/risingwavelabs/risingwave) - RisingWave: A Distributed SQL Database for Stream Processing
 - [metalbear-co/mirrord](https://github.com/metalbear-co/mirrord) - Connect your local process and your cloud environment, and run local code in cloud conditions.